HandsOnDataViz/book/docs/HandsOnDataViz.md

     tutorial links in the table below.
-Beginners may start with easy-to-learn tools such as [Google My Maps](mymaps.html), then move up to more powerful tools, such as [Leaflet](leaflet.html), which require you to [Modify and Host Code Templates with GitHub](github.html) or other web servers.
+Beginners may start with easy-to-learn tools such as [Google My Maps](mymaps.html), then move up to more powerful tools, such as [Leaflet](leaflet.html), which require you to [Edit and Host Code with GitHub](github.html) or other web servers.

 See also related chapters in this book: